 Drugs and Prescription Medications For RA

 DMARDs (disease-modifying anti-rheumatic drugs) are effective at reducing inflammation associated with RA and slowing or preventing damage to joints and enabling a patient to maintain function and quality of life.
 This is why they are called “disease-modifying,” because they can interrupt the processes that cause damage in rheumatic diseases.
 The introduction of DMARDs for the treatment of RA has significantly changed and improved the prospects for patients with RA.
-Before the availability of drugs like methotrexate, damage to joints and related structures from chronic inflammation associated with RA was inevitable for many patients.1
+Before the availability of DMARDs, damage to joints and related structures from chronic inflammation associated with RA was inevitable for many patients.1

 DMARDs are associated with a range of side effects, which is why your doctor will work closely with you to adjust the dose of whichever DMARD you use to balance the therapeutic effect with safety concerns or side effects.1